-The emergency management major is available both live, in person and remote, live.
-This means you can complete the major in our classrooms on campus OR take our courses from wherever you live at the same time and day as the "in person" students.
 Our active pedagogy provides the theoretical and practical knowledge essential to the effective practice of emergency management in the public, private and non-profit sectors AND the opportunity to apply that knowledge through discussion, activity, and service learning projects.
-Whether in person or remote, you will be engaged, learn, and have a sense of belonging, and experience these things while focused on an important topic!
+You will be engaged, learn, and have a sense of belonging, and experience these things while focused on an important topic!
 Emergency management is “a managerial function charged with creating the framework within which communities reduce vulnerabilities to hazards and cope with disasters.
 Emergency management protects communities by coordinating and integrating all activities necessary to build, sustain, and improve the capability to mitigate against, prepare for, respond to, and recover from threatened or actual natural disasters, acts of terrorism, or other man-made disasters” (Principles of Emergency Management, 2007).

 The major prepares students for success as practitioners in emergency management as well as related fields.
 The rigor of the major also prepares students for graduate work.
 The major is ideally-suited for students seeking emergency management as a career of first choice.
 Student career success is built upon the following four program attributes: